 b.
 Medical Evidence.
 42 U.S.C. §7384r(e) describes the medical evidence needed to establish a diagnosis of chronic silicosis.
 The CE verifies that all the necessary medical

 evidence is present in accordance with the requirements listed in the statute, as follows:

 (1) The initial occupational exposure to silica dust preceded the onset of chronic silicosis by at least 10 years; and

 (2) A written medical narrative from a qualified physician that includes a diagnosis of chronic silicosis and the date of initial onset.
 In addition, one of the following is required:

-(a) A chest radiograph, interpreted by a physician certified by the National Institute for Occupational Safety and Health (NIOSH) as a B-reader, classifying the existence of pneumoconiosis of category 1/0 or higher;
+(a) A chest radiograph, interpreted by a physician certified by the National Institute for Occupational Safety and Health (NIOSH) as a B-reader (physician’s signature not required), classifying the existence of pneumoconiosis of category 1/0 or higher;

 (b) Results from a computer assisted tomograph or other imaging technique that are consistent with chronic silicosis; or

 (c) Lung biopsy findings consistent with chronic silicosis.

 Upon review of the evidence submitted, the CE verifies the presence of the necessary medical and diagnostic evidence to support a diagnosis of chronic silicosis.
 If deficiencies are noted, the CE requests evidence from the claimant and/or the treating physician.